Book review: Leadership Skills for Project and Programme Managers

 I thought this was an interesting premise for a book, after all, we are project managers, not project leaders, and while there is an element of leading for anyone at the head of a team, I wasn’t sure what the book would cover that fell outside the scope of Franklin and Tuttle’s Team Management Skills.

-They addressed this challenge head on, in the opening pages by being very clear about what they define as the differences between management and leadership, which they set out in a table*.
+They addressed this challenge head on, in the opening pages by being very clear about what they define as the differences between management and leadership.

 The book is aimed at “anyone who is responsible for persuading, motivating and energizing their colleagues to get started on a piece of work, convincing them that they are heading in the right direction or encouraging them to see how their work fits into the bigger picture” (p3).